MapsPeople/docs/src/android/v3/getting-started/search.md

 Start by creating a new activity or fragment to facilitate searches on your application.
 Here we will be using a fragment to search and show search results on, and using a bottom sheet to display the results.
 We also create a search input field on our main map activity for the user to input the text they want to search for.

-Both UI component implementations can be found in the getting started app sample.[Getting Started App sample](https://github.com/MapsIndoors/MapsIndoors-Getting-Started-Android/tree/master/app/src/main/java/com/example/mapsindoorsgettingstarted)
+Both UI component implementations can be found in the getting started app sample.[Getting Started App sample for java](https://github.com/MapsIndoors/MapsIndoors-Getting-Started-Android/tree/master/app/src/main/java/com/example/mapsindoorsgettingstarted) or [Getting started App sample for kotlin](https://github.com/MapsIndoors/MapsIndoors-Getting-started-android-Kotlin/blob/main/app/src/main/java/com/example/mapsindoorsgettingstartedkotlin/)

 To perform a search you will need to have initiated `MapsIndoors`.
 This was shown in the previous section of the getting started tutorial how you do this. [guides]({{ site.url }}/android/v3/getting-started/map)